abhishekverma27/SecureEHR/README.md

 - [Express](http://expressjs.com/) and [Node](https://nodejs.org/en/) for the backend
 - [MongoDB](https://www.mongodb.com/) for the database
 - [Bootstrap](https://getbootstrap.com/) for styling
+- [Advanced Encryption Standard(AES)] for storing encryptied data to DB.
+- [SHA-256] for storing hashed passwords.
 <br/>

 <h2> Do not forget to give a star! ⭐🤗 </h2>